Metabase tips and tricks.

 You'll probably have a tracking board, daily or monthly that the leadership team love to watch.

-They will also want to compare past periods the current one without going to a new dashboard.
+They will also want to compare past periods to the current one without going to a new dashboard.
+Eg (looking at today vs the big 1 day sale last week)

 Combining COALESCE